Department of Health and Social Care

 Using the previously cited six pillars, assessments will test the scaffolding which supports the overall programme learning outcomes and will assist students not only to develop their academic skills, but link these to practice in order to drive critical reflection and quality improvement across the Health and Social Care sector.

 Throughout the programme, research and evidence-based practice is an integral theme.
 Specific research focused modules use assessments to support the development of the skills required for the final Dissertation.
 This consists of an independent research project (with academic supervision) and the completion of a research report.
-For example, the module Introduction to Evidence Informed Practice and Decision Making (HSC40420) will explore the usefulness of evidence in the practice setting and consider how this supports the rationale behind decision-making processes.
+For example, the module Introduction to Evidence Informed Practice and Decision Making (HSC40422) will explore the usefulness of evidence in the practice setting and consider how this supports the rationale behind decision-making processes.
+The integrity of evidence and its value in practice will be considered by undertaking critical evaluations through literature reviews.
+Modules such as Contemporary Perspectives in Health and Social Care Provision (HSC40322) and Health, Wellbeing and Society: A Global Perspective Locally (HSC50222) will ensure creditable evidence is used to inform practice.

 A variety of assessments will be utilized across the Programme, which enable students to demonstrate confidence in their articulation of knowledge and critical understanding within their current or intended practice setting.
-Indicative methods used are written case studies, an exam, posters and presentations.
+Indicative methods used are written case studies, an exam, posters, and presentations.

 Assessments will provide a reflexive learning platform that will enable students to build on their critical reflection skills, enabling them to evaluate their current practice and performance.
-All assessments build towards the Dissertation element, which, based on their observations of practice during placements, takes an ethical look at an area that may need enhancement.
+All assessments build towards the Dissertation element, which, based on their observations of practice during placements, takes an ethical look at an area, that may need enhancement.

 The diversity of assessment tasks will appeal to the range of abilities across the student body.
 In addition, the variety of assessments will build the academic skills of learners who may be returning to Higher Education after some time.
-Students who have specific learning requirements
+Students who have specific learning requirements will be offered access to the relevant learning and support services, as well as through the module team and Personal Tutor.

 Module Description